eliasbenali/logtee/README.md

  * Levels (-Infinity,+Infinity) proceded with increasing numbers denoting
  * output with higher priority.
  *
- * Predefined Info, Warning, Error and Fatal loging priorities with appropriate
+ * Predefined loging priorities with appropriate prefixes and behavior are
- * prefixes and behavior are implemented in terms of levels.
+ * implemented in terms of levels.
  *
  * Levels can be extended.
  *